octobercms/docs/3.x/setup/installation.md

 :::

-::: details Invalid security token error when logging in Check to make sure that there are no missing subdirectories in the storage/framework path.
+::: details Invalid security token error when logging in Check to ensure no missing subdirectories in the storage/framework path.
 You may need to add the [sessions, cache and views directories](https://github.com/octobercms/october-private/tree/develop/storage/framework).
 :::

 ::: details The backend panel displays "Page not found" (404)